-Driver Improvement For Traffic Offenses In Virginia
+Driver Improvement For Reckless Driving & Traffic Offenses In Virginia

-Sometimes completing a driver improvement program can help the client’s Virginia traffic case.
+Driver Improvement For Traffic Offenses In VirginiaSometimes completing a driver improvement program can help the client’s Virginia traffic case.
 In Virginia, there are two types of driver improvement programs.
 There is an 8-hour course and a 12-hour course.
+Driver improvement programs are offered in the in-person format and the on-line format.
 The type of driver improvement course that might be necessary for your case will be based on the facts of the case, arguments made by counsel, and the Court’s order.
+We recommend that you consult with an attorney before you begin a driver improvement program for your case.

 Virginia DMV Approved Driver Improvement Program (8 hour course)

-The Virginia Department of Motor Vehicle (DMV) driver improvement program is an 8-hour in-person or online instructional program.
+Virginia DMV Approved Driver Improvement Program (8 hour course)The Virginia Department of Motor Vehicle (DMV) driver improvement program is an 8-hour in-person or online instructional program.
 Most clients prefer the online option. ***NOTE: Completing a Virginia DMV-approved on-line driver improvement program is accepted by the Court unless the Court specifically orders otherwise.
 Additionally, driver’s under the age of 20 may NOT be eligible for the online option.
 Contact our office directly if you have a specific question about your case.*** The course discusses a wide variety of subjects including traffic rules, highway safety, effective defensive driving techniques, distracted driving, impaired driving, aggressive driving, and DMV guidelines.
 Students are then required to pass a multiple-choice test.
-Upon completion, the driver improvement program will generate an original completion certificate.
-This original completion certificate must then be presented to the Court.
-In most instances, the Court that orders the driver improvement program has no preference as to which driver improvement is completed as long as the course is Virginia DMV approved.
-More information about the Virginia DMV driver improvement program can be found here.

 For out-of-state motorists selecting the online option, the Virginia Court has ordered you to complete a Virginia DMV approved driver improvement program.
 Many of the Virginia DMV approved driver improvement programs are offered by national providers.
 Select the Virginia course, NOT the course from your home state.